 Phosphorus is an element with the chemical symbol P and occurs in water as phosphate (PO43-).
 Phosphorus is essential to life and is described as a macronutrient.

-Phosphates are widely used in fertilizers, so a shortage of these will have a significant impact on global food security.
+Phosphates are washed into water as it passes over rocks.
 Phosphates come from rocks and are non-renewable, so must be recycled.
-Globally there is a drive to prevent phosphates from not being recycled from effluents and soil runoff.
+Globally there is a drive to ensure phosphates from effluents and soil runoff are recycled.

 The Photometer 7500 is Palintest’s top range photometer covering all major water quality parameters, with more than 80 test methods.